 Never disclose your personal or account information over the phone, unless you initiated the call.

-Heritage suggests the following tips for choosing and keeping a PIN:
+We suggest the following tips for choosing and keeping a PIN:

 Your password is the access key to your internet banking, so choose it carefully.
 A secure password is one that is difficult to guess, does not contain any identifying information (such as your name or telephone number), and is complex.
 Here’s some ideas to help make your password secure: